beckoningstranger/pp3-mastermind/README.md

     colors = dict(Fore.__dict__.items())
     print(colors)
     ```
     and simply wrote down all the ANSI codes that I wanted to use.

   * On [another Stackoverflow page](https://stackoverflow.com/questions/134934/display-number-with-leading-zeros) I learned how to print numbers with leading zeroes.

   * Creating the playing field, I iterate through a range of numbers in reverse order.
 Yet again, I found how to do that [on Stackoverflow](https://stackoverflow.com/questions/49539187/range-countdown-to-zero).

   * I wanted to print the solution and also what users entered in colored text, using my colored_text() function.
 The issue was that it would always cause a line break after every word.
-I learned how to omit that linebreak in an article on [stechies.com](https://www.stechies.com/python-print-without-newline/).
+In an article on [stechies.com](https://www.stechies.com/python-print-without-newline/) I learned how to omit that linebreak.

   [Back to top](<#contents>)